Makeey1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-create a script that switches the current user to betty
+A script that prints out all the group the user is part of